mdmdirector/mdmdirector/README.md

 * `-private-key string` - Path to the signing private key.
 Don't use with p12 file.
 * `-push-new-build` - Re-push profiles if the device's build number changes. (default true)
 * `-sign` - Sign profiles prior to sending to MicroMDM.
 Requires `-cert` to be passed.

+## Todo

+### Documentation

+* Posting / removing profiles and apps
+* Example for systemd

+### App

+* Wrap errors correctly
+* Support for Lock/Wipe
+* App state inspection binary (perhaps a separate service to MDMDirector due to requiring exposure to the public internet)